erikayeah/allfunds-technical-challenge/README.md

 ```
 > **Note:** The date, which is also required, will be automatically added by the `createNews` function when the data is sent.

-### How to POST multiple news
+### How to POST multiple news items

-Send a POST request to: http://localhost:PORT/news/many You can use this endpoint with Thunder Client, Postman, or any other API testing tool.
+Send a POST request to: `http://localhost:PORT/news/many` You can test this endpoint with Thunder Client, Postman, or any other API testing tool.
-Include the following JSON object in the request body:
+Include the following JSON array in the request body:

 ```json
 [